romeo4934/squads-mpl/README.md

 - make spending limit with a member and a create key
 - pause all spending limits (pause with 1 and unpause methods with signature)

-- rename prmiary member and admin revoker
+- rename primary member and admin revoker
 - create a special method to remove member calling multisaig.remove_member

 FINALLY